-- What new products have you seen in the marketplace and are interested in considering?
+- What new and trending products have you seen in the kitchen and bath industry and are interested in considering?

-- Do you prefer to cook with gas or electricity?
+- Do you prefer to cook with gas, induction, or electric?

 - What is your style or what elements of a style do you like?
-Colors?

-With a list of things to consider you can then begin to explore and choose your products on your own right in our showroom.
-Or, if you lack design skills and talent, and prefer professional help, our KRB design staff can work together with you to help you choose and coordinate the right materials for your space.
+With a list of things to consider you can then begin to explore and choose the right products for your home in our showroom.
+If design and envisioning the possibilities is not your strength and you prefer professional help, our KRB Kitchen & Bath Design Center design staff can work together with you to help you choose and coordinate the right materials for your space.

-- Make sure the products you choose support your reasons for remodeling.
+- Make sure the products you select enhance the overall design

 - Make sure the products you select from can be ordered and delivered on time to meet your required completion schedule.